kwaldenphd/computer-interfaces/README.md

   </tr>
   </table>

-COMPREHENSION CHECK

-What is NOT something an OS is responsible for

-Describe core OS components in your own words kernel drivers
-APIs

 ## Application

 QX: Explore your OS something something.
 Get your OS specs, what changed in the last update, what's coming up in the next update, what are the big changes